melthedevv/AEM/README.md

 - **Live property sync**: transforms, keyframes, comp settings (duration/frame rate/width/height), and effect parameters propagate to everyone else's AE instance, via a generic property-tree walker rather than per-effect hand coding.
 - **Structural sync**: layers can be added, removed, and reordered mid-session and stay in sync, via stable per-layer IDs that survive index shifts (not raw layer-index tracking).
+- **Full mutual sync (no host privilege)**: clients add, remove, reorder, and edit layers, markers, comp settings, and effect parameters exactly like the host — the relay forwards every op symmetrically, and a client's own edits are never reverted by the host's periodic resync.
+- **Timeline markers**: markers sync live by timecode identity, added or removed mid-session.
+- **Chat + optional voice (WebRTC)**: room chat with per-user names and colors, plus an opt-in mesh voice channel whose signaling rides the existing relay channel (no server changes needed).
+- **Persistent layer identity**: each layer's collab id is written into the shared `.aep` as a comment tag (`[[aem:v1:<id>]]`), so identity survives reorder, rename, duplicate, split, and save/reopen with zero sync traffic.
 - **Project & asset sharing**: the host's `.aep` and every footage/audio/image file it references get pushed to joining peers in chunks (100 MB/file cap) and imported automatically; anyone who imports new footage mid-session shares it too, so the whole room converges on the same assets.
+- **Media pool & precomp browser**: shared footage/audio/image files — and the active comp's precomp tree, recursively — are listed and importable into your comp with one click.
 - **Layer claims (soft locking)**: a layer is claimed the moment someone actively edits it, not on mere selection.
 Claims cascade through parent/null rigs to their children, and auto-release after 5 seconds of inactivity, which also covers a claimant disconnecting mid-edit.
 - **Identity system**: persistent username + color per user, server-confirmed collision handling.
 Duplicate names get a `#XXXX` tag, duplicate colors get silently reassigned, red is reserved exclusively for that reassignment.
+- **Session health dashboard**: live ping latency, outbound/inbound ops per second, LWW conflict count, id-drift events, op-queue depth, and a feed of the most recent ops that actually fired.
 - **Collaboration UI**: layer list with claim badges and color-coded ownership outlines, a presence strip, transfer progress for shared files, and toast feedback when an edit gets blocked by someone else's claim.

 ## Why it's hard